Lesson Plan - Get It!

-The Great Basin Bristlecone Pine tree has the longest lifespan of any plant species in the world.
-If the average human lifespan is 79 years, it would take 61 generations of people to live as long as one Bristlecone Pine!
+The Great Basin Bristlecone Pine tree has the longest lifespan of any plant species globally.
+If the average human lifespan is 79 years, it will take 61 generations of people to live as long as one Bristlecone Pine!

 Trees are an essential part of the natural ecosystem.
 They provide food and shelter for animals and humans.
-Without trees, the cycle of carbon dioxide would not be possible; therefore, breathable air would not be available.
+Without trees, the carbon dioxide cycle would not be possible; therefore, breathable air would not be available.

 Discover more about the life cycle of trees and ways to appreciate this wonderful species in nature!